 During this time, the biological father was enlisted in the Army and stationed only four hours away.
 He was aware of the due date yet made no real attempt to reach out to the birth mother even as the due date neared.
 When Veronica was four months old, shortly after signing a waiver that he would not contest the adoption, the biological father decided to petition for custody even though he was going to be deployed for Iraq just a few weeks later.
 He had ‘changed his mind’ and later claimed he didn’t know what he signed.

 He was petitioning to take Veronica not only from Matt and Melanie but from her birth mother too.
 See Veronica’s adoption was an open adoption.
 To this day, Veronica’s adoptive parents and her birth mother have a loving relationship and are part of each other’s lives and communicate regularly – sharing pictures, videos and even holidays.
-Matt and Melanie are committed to ensuring Veronica knows her birth mother and over the years the two families became very close.
-This should be a clear indication that no one was hiding anything and testament to the respect that Matt and Melanie have for Veronica’s biological roots.
+Matt and Melanie are committed to ensuring Veronica knows her birth family and over the years the two families became very close.
+This should be a clear indication that no one was hiding anything and testament to the respect that Matt and Melanie have for Veronica’s biological family.

 Matt and Melanie were not aware Veronica was considered an Indian child during the initial stages of their adoption.
 They knew she was more Hispanic and Caucasian than anything else so when they learned of her small percentage of Cherokee heritage it came as a surprise.
 Regardless, they remain committed to raising Veronica in a healthy, loving environment with full understanding and appreciation of all her heritages – as Veronica is a multiracial child.
 But there is a law in the United States that claims Indian heritage is more important than any other heritage and that tribes are allowed to determine where a child is placed regardless of the birth parents wishes.

-Since Veronica has ‘one drop of Cherokee blood’ this federal law known as the Indian Child Welfare Act would apply to her adoption case.
+Since Veronica has ‘one drop of Cherokee blood’ this federal law known as the Indian Child Welfare Act (ICWA) would initially apply to her adoption case.
 Ultimately, the misuse of this law required Matt and Melanie to return Veronica to her biological father even though this federal act was originally established to protect families and children – not tear them apart.
 More importantly, if a child’s birth family maintains no affiliation with the Indian culture or tribe to begin with, Veronica would not be raised in a setting that would reflect the “unique values of Indian culture” to begin with.

 In an era when we all recognize the importance of adopted children knowing their biological and ethnic roots and maintaining a connectedness with their heritage regardless of who is raising them, as a society we need to recognize that non-Native American parents are capable of raising their children to respect all their heritages.
 Ultimately, however, this should be Veronica’s choice.